 Jupiter appears blusih and stormy in this image of its north pole, newly captured by the Juno probe.
 Credit: NASA/JPL-Caltech/SwRI/MSSS

-Jupiter’s north and south poles have been captured for the first time in images sent back to Earth by NASA’s Juno space probe.
+Jupiter’s north and south poles have been captured for the first time in images sent back to Earth by NASA's Juno spacecraft at Jupiter.

 The pictures follow Juno’s first flyby of the planet on 27 August, during which it flew as close as 4,200km above Jupiter’s clouds.
 It is the first of 37 flybys of the planet Juno will make over the course of its mission.